GoogleCloudPlatform/ces-messenger/doc/message_templates.md

 ## How it Works

-The process for displaying a rich message is straightforward:
+There are two ways of sending rich messages from the agent to `ces-messenger`:

+### Via client functions

+Steps involved in this approach:

 1. The agent determines that a rich message needs to be displayed.
-2. It invokes a special Client Function, providing a `template_id` and a `context` object.
+2. It invokes a special Client Function, providing at a minimum a `template_id` and a `context` object.
 The `context` contains the data to be rendered in the template.
 Optionally, two other arguments can be used in the function `content_type` and `render_options`.
 See below fore more details.
 3. The `ces-messenger` widget automatically detects this specific function call.
 It looks for a registered template matching the `template_id`.
 4. If a matching template is found, the widget uses Handlebars to combine the template with the provided `context` data.
 5. The resulting HTML is then rendered as a new message in the chat history.

 This approach allows for dynamic and interactive user experiences, where the agent can display complex UI elements within the conversation.

+### Via custom payload:

+In this approach there is no need to define a Client Function.
+The steps involved are:

+1. The agent builds and returns a custom payload with, at a minimum, a `template_id` and a `context` object.
+The other elements are optional.
+2. The `ces-messenger` widget automatically detects this payload and renders it as a new message in the chat history.
+If a `payload-received` callback hook has been configured, the callback function will be called first, allowing for context changes and default action override.

+In this approach, there is no response from the `ces-messenger` to the agent after the message has been displayed, so there will be no confirmation message sent by the agent.
+The payload value is not visible to the LLM, so it will not be used in the context of the conversation.

-## Client Function arguments
+## Message template arguments

-The client function call can contain the following arguments:
+The client function call or the payload can contain the following arguments:

 * `template_id` (required): the ID of the template to render.
 * `context` (required): the data to be rendered in the template.